Two Towns-One Book: Clifton Park & Halfmoon Read

 - Get the BOOK!
 Check out a copy of the selected book or purchase your own copy at your local bookstore.
 The title will be available at the Clifton Park-Halfmoon Library in hardback, paperback and audio format.
 This title will also available as a Book Club in a Bag version, for book clubs wishing to check out multiple copies at once!

 - Read!
 Join your family, friends, co-workers, and neighbors in reading the same book – together!

 - Attend our related programs.
+See Events.

-- Check out our web pages weekly and watch for the official Schedule of Events in January!
+- Check out our web pages weekly and watch for the official schedule of events in January!

 - Sign up to receive e-mail updates about TTOB related programs and events.

-- Become a Community Partner.
+- Become a Sponsor.